thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 ```

 ### Null

+The value `null` represents the intentional absence of any object value.

 Null represents an explicitly set empty value.
 Unlike undefined, it does not get set by default to unassigned variables, for instance.
 If you want something to be null, you must make it so: